Known About Traveling in Local Trains Of Mumbai 2022

 Mumbai Railway Network Map

 A few minutes spent on the railway map will help to understand the same.
-No worries if at all this is your first-time traveling via local trains in Mumbai and that looks a bit complicated because people will always help.
-Feel free to lightly tap on someone’s shoulder or if you experience this (A bit odd, Yet many a time people usually do it to get attention before asking something).
-Of Course a gentle ‘Excuse me’ is what is followed by most citizens.
+No worries if this is your first time traveling via local trains in Mumbai and that looks a bit complicated because people will always help.
+Feel free to lightly tap on someone’s shoulder if you experience this (A bit odd, Yet many a time people usually do it to get attention before asking something).
+Of Course, a gentle ‘Excuse me’ is what is followed by most citizens.

-Railway station names are interesting here and every name has some history behind.
-For now here is the list of all station names in Mumbai for your reference.
+Railway station names are interesting here and every name has some history behind it.
+For now, here is the list of all station names in Mumbai for your reference.
 Well, if you are interested in knowing the km distance between 2 stations, I have that too.

 A fast train usually Stops ONLY at major stations.
 A Slow local train usually stops at all train stations taking more travel time.
 A point to note here is, At times when time is not a challenge, people do travel via slow trains compared to fast just to avoid huge crowds.